aim4strength/aim4strength/src/my_collections/_services/corporate-training.md

 Schools and Universities also benefit from Corporate Training.
 Whether it is a group of Teachers, Professors, or Students, everyone is healthier and more attentive after a workout session.

-To discuss creating a corporate fitness program for your company, please call me today at (909) 289-1065.
+To discuss creating a corporate fitness program for your company, please call me today at {{ site.company.phone }}.